Continuous-time state-space methods for d18O and d13C in the Cenozoic Era: Butterworth filtering: time domain interpretation

 The models proposed in the previous section naturally lend themselves to an interpretation where a signal $\mu_t$ is extracted from observations $y_t$ and distinguished from noise $\psi_t$.
 In this section, we present the well-known connection to signal extraction in the frequency domain and show how the random-walk-plus-noise models of the previous section and the integrated-random-walk-plus-noise models of the next section are time-domain counterparts of the Butterworth filter.
+For ease of notation, we use $t$ for discrete time in this section.